nuwandavek/you/README.md

         - [ ] Hangouts
         - [ ] Gmail
         - [ ] Slack
+        - [ ] Twitter
 - Access
     - [ ] Blog Post!
     - [ ] Make training easier (can it be any easier, though?)
     - [ ] Explore using `tf.js` in the extension to avoid the server (will allow many many more people to use it)

+---

+### Contributing
+Checkout the ToDos.
+Extending the UI to other platforms may be the easiest place to begin.